tigellus/Markdown/2. Review on Mechanical Ventilation/13. Weaning/Weaning.md

 [WRONG] Venturi mask
 [WRONG] Room air
 [RIGHT] Humidified mask

 # Question 6
-Which of the following should be done to assess respiratory status after extubation?

-[RIGHT] ABG
-[WRONG] Electrolyte panel
-[WRONG] Monitor end tidal CO2
-[WRONG] Bronchoscopy

-# Question 6
 Which of the following is a concerning complication after extubation?